11 Better Ways to Manage Teams Without Tedious Meetings

 16 Reasons Why I Don’t Pick Up My Phone

+If you read that, odds are, I either sent you the article directly in response to a call request to meet, or you were proactively searching for a reason not to pick up the phone receiving another invite.
 Back when I decided to no longer pick up my phone in 2014 or so, I was considered nuts by everyone around me.
-Nowadays, more and more of my friends and colleagues have adopted this practice, thanks to the endless number of sales calls (and even worse: robocalls).
-According to a TNS report (quoted on Forbes), Americans receive over 200 million unwanted robocalls every single day.
-This madness has caused a major distress in the telecom industry.
-Even worse, legitimate phone calls are now missed frequently.
-I've missed at least a couple of dentist appointments simply because they called from… Continue Reading
+Nowadays, more and more of my colleagues and partners have adopted this practice, thanks to the endless number of sales calls (and even worse: robocalls). https://twitter.com/Codie_Sanchez/status/1765385359511228811 According to a TNS report (quoted on Forbes), Americans receive over 200 million… Continue Reading